AgoraIO-Community/Agora-Conversational-AI-Coding-Assistant/GUIDE.md

 When I first saw the possibilities of voice-driven development tools, I knew we had to build something that would blow developers' minds at LA Tech Week.
 Not just another chatbot, but a real-time coding assistant that listens to your voice and generates working web applications instantly.

-This guide walks you through how we built it using Agora's Conversational AI platform.
+This guide walks you through how can we build it using Agora's Conversational AI platform.
 You'll learn the architecture decisions, the tricky parts we solved, and how to build your own voice-powered coding assistant.

 ## What We're Building